graeme-winter/dials_tutorials/ccp4-aps-2024/WORKFLOW.md

 ## Tutorial data

-The following example uses cubic insulin collected on beamline i04-1 at Diamond Light Source: TODO upload to Zenodo and add a link.
+The following example uses [cubic insulin collected on beamline i04 at Diamond Light Source](https://zenodo.org/records/8376818): this was collected with a large beam, depositing ~ 1MGy / scan of dose on the sample.
+To speed things up, you can run with just a subset of the data rather than a full sweep or all four data sets.
 The purposes of this is _not_ to be an interesting data set, rather to show how the tools work when there are no problems as a preamble to processing more interesting data sets [in the main tutorial](./README.md).
+If you have all teh time in the world you can process all four together with only a minor change to the import command.

 ## Files